qusers/Q/experiments/analytical-charge-validation/NO_SOFTCORE_VALIDATION.md

 truncated: omitting exact endpoints does not prove that the missing endpoint contributions vanish or cancel between protein and water.
 Apply a post-hoc Born contribution only once and only over the actual sampled interval.

+## Submission and local evidence

+Submitted Slurm job **26482080** from committed source `787e76ebf40c37b3a68dd63d1132df4ce78bba9f`.
+This is the actual submission ID, not the scheduler's separate `--test-only` estimate.
+Release:

+`/projects/prjs2157/astra-charge-change-perturbation/releases/no-softcore-787e76eb-20260908`

+Scheduler log:

+`/projects/prjs2157/astra-charge-change-perturbation/logs/no-softcore-26482080.out`

+The source archive SHA-256 is `bbaa376b274b9e97c8ab07eca39bb93a132230520d7774e6272713813345cdba`;
+the native archive SHA-256 is `3e1dcd376a906e893bb15dffb44b3072771e43fed86ad5e3245cabbbdac58c52`.
+Both were verified after transfer and before submission.
+Cluster outcomes are not yet established by this submission record.
+The scheduler confirmed `RUNNING` on `tcn181`, with requeue disabled and no restarts.
+The final focused local adapter/chain regression suite passed 45 tests in 50.79 seconds; the batch shell script also passed syntax checking.

+Before submission, actual c-Met protein forward inputs passed paired 20-step local checks at all three weights.
+A separate 2,000-step paired check at state-2 weight 0.0001 also passed: final restart bytes matched, 1,999 energy frames per run were validated, and the largest Born difference residual was `3.694822225952521e-13` kilocalories per mole.
+Its local native build was the retained integration build, not a claim to have already executed the new cluster build.
+The retained inputs and logs are under `runtime/local-no-softcore-2000-20260908`.

+That local check's uncorrected pure-state energy gap ranged from approximately -73.16 to 7,871.88 kilocalories per mole.
+Large unscaled gaps can therefore persist away from exact endpoints despite stable dynamics and correct Born bookkeeping.
+This observation neither establishes useful statistical overlap nor estimates a correction error.
+Preserve and inspect these gaps in the cluster results before designing the longer sampling ladder.